日本語 English

 Key Technologies Introduced

-Early detection of facility abnormalities and leakage, failure predictionWireless vibration sensor, gas leakage detection camera, facility abnormality detection AI, etc.
+Early detection of facility abnormalities and leakage, failure predictionWireless vibration sensors, gas leak detection cameras, abnormality prediction detection systems, rotating machinery current trend diagnosis, wireless ultrasonic thickness measurement systems, etc.

 Worksite work support and operational efficiency improvementsWearable cameras, mobile terminals for worksite work support, etc.